Frequently asked questions about Amelia

 Technical troubleshooting and configuration support are not provided before purchase.

-Licensing and installations
+Licensing and usage

 The update should be offered in the Plugins section if you activated the purchase code in Amelia Settings/Activation.